stateofca/opencred/README.md

 Copy the output into your config's `signingKeys` section.
 Without `--domain`, only keys are generated (no certificate).

-Configuration notes:
+### Configuration notes

-* In development environments, you likely need to run a local tunnel to access the server from a wallet app.
+* In development environments, you often need to run a local tunnel to access the server from a wallet app.
 Services "localtunnel" and "ngrok" are popular options.
 Set the `app.server.baseUri` in your config to the URL of the tunnel.
   OpenCred requires a secure connection, so you will need to use a HTTPS URL.